Virginia Tech® home

 ACC Student Leadership Symposium logo

 The 2026 ACC Student Leadership Symposium will be hosted by Virginia Tech February 6-8 at Blacksburg, Virginia.
 The theme is Grounded in Growth, Strengthened Through Change.
 Given the state of uncertainty in our world, there is not a more important time for individuals to increase their understanding of one’s leadership identity to manage challenges and lead others.
-When navigating adversity, accessing resilience and growth can help leaders inhabit a trustworthy and adaptable spirit, giving them capacity to serve others.
+When navigating adversity, accessing resilience and growth can help leaders inhabit a trustworthy and adaptable spirit, giving them the capacity to serve others.
 The goal is to have participants ground themselves through identifying sources of motivation and who they are.
 In knowing their strengths, they will be more receptive to growth and take ownership when adversity leads to change.
 Virginia Tech’s hope is participants feel driven and equipped to share what they have learned from the ACC Student Leadership Symposium to create resilient and conscious leaders that uplift others in their communities.

 2026 Student Conference Coordinators